tinymce/tinymce-docs/enterprise/server/index.md

 ### Step 6: Set up editor client instances to use the server-side functionality

-Now that the server-side components deployed and running, you'll need to tell your TinyMCE instances where to find them:
+Now that the server-side components deployed and running, you'll need to tell your {{site.productname}} instances where to find them:

-- Set the TinyMCE `spellchecker_rpc_url` configuration property to the URL of the deployed server-side spelling component.
+- Set the {{site.productname}} `spellchecker_rpc_url` configuration property to the URL of the deployed server-side spelling component.
-- Set the TinyMCE `imagetools_proxy` configuration property to the URL of the deployed server-side image proxy component.
+- Set the {{site.productname}} `imagetools_proxy` configuration property to the URL of the deployed server-side image proxy component.
-- Set the TinyMCE `mediaembed_service_url` and `linkchecker_service_url` configuration properties to the URL of the deployed server-side linkchecker and media embed component.
+- Set the {{site.productname}} `mediaembed_service_url` and `linkchecker_service_url` configuration properties to the URL of the deployed server-side linkchecker and media embed component.

 This example assume your Java application server is running on port 80 (http) on `yourserver.example.com` and that all the server-side components are deployed to the same Java application server.
 Replace `yourserver.example.com` with the actual domain name or IP address of your server.

-Example of TinyMCE client configuration:
+Example of {{site.productname}} client configuration:

 ````
 tinymce.init({